Lee Jin-wook: 2017–present: Transition in leading roles and reinvention

+On April 29, 2024, ENA confirmed that Lee would be starring in their upcoming romance drama Dear Hyeri alongside Shin Hye-sun.
+Lee will take on the role of Jung Hyun-oh, star announcer and ex-boyfriend of Joo Eun-ho (played by Shin Hye-sun).
+The show premiered on September 23, 2024.

 Personal life

+During a 2014 interview of Lee's role in The Three Musketeers, he confirmed he was descended of Jeonju Yi clan, through the lineage of Prince Milseong, who was the 12th son of King Sejong, and a younger half-brother of King Sejo.

 Relationships

 After starring together in the 2007 South Korean television series, Air City, Lee went on to date his co-star Choi Ji-woo for three years from 2009 to 2011.
 The pair cited excessive public and media attention as one of the reasons for their split.

 In May 2014, Lee was spotted out several times with actress Gong Hyo-jin and it was later confirmed by both their agencies that the pair were dating.
 However, three months after the confirmation of their dating news, it was revealed that the pair had broken-up.